 Free School Meals are however an important entitlement for those families who meet the criteria and it is astonishing to think that 300,000 children who are entitled to FSM don't actually take advantage of them.
 There are systems in school to ensure that students who are in receipt of FSM are not identified by their peers.
 This is because all payments are credited directly onto the student's personal account and for those children in receipt of FSM, this is done automatically.
-When they purchase a meal, they use their fingerprint in the same way as all other students.
+When they purchase a meal, they use their dinner card in the same way as all other students.

-We use Derbyshire County Council for verification of FSM eligibility.
-To apply please use the link below.
+We use Nottinghamshire County Council for verification of FSM eligibility.
+To apply please see the CTK website for more details.
 You will be asked a series of questions to ascertain your eligibility.
 This is very quick process which will only take a few minutes of your time.
-After you have applied for free school meals Derbyshire County Council will email you to let you know if your application has been processed and the outcome of the eligibility check.
-If you need to get in touch with the Free School Meals team please call 01629 536400 or 01629 536481.
+After you have applied for free school meals Nottinghamshire County Council will email you to let you know if your application has been processed and the outcome of the eligibility check.
+If you need to get in touch with the Free School Meals team please call 0300 500 80 80